karlis/physical-starlight-and-atmosphere-docs/docs/installation.md

 [Blender 2.81+](https://www.blender.org/)

+!!! warning
     Physical Starlight and Atmosphere v1.2 will not work with Blender 2.80

 ---